Business and Enterprise Scale plans | |

 How is changing a field type different when App sandbox is enabled?

 Airtable typically allows builders to change any field type to another field type and will attempt to convert any existing data to the new type.
-When App sandbox is enabled, the following field type changes are not supported:

 What Airtable features are not supported when App sandbox is enabled?